Beginning March 2025

 Tickets Now Available | Wednesday–Sunday | 11am–5pm | 213 Water Street | Pay What You Wish

-Pre-book your tickets today for Maritime City, a highly-anticipated forthcoming exhibition that reveals how New York City, as we know it today, arose from the sea.
-Throughout the extensive three-floor exhibition, you will see how the city’s identity as a global capital of culture and finance is rooted in its origins as a seaport.
-As you walk through 525 carefully-curated objects from the Seaport Museum’s Collections and Archives, you will discover how the waterways, people, and industries of the Greater New York area—including all the boroughs, Long Island, and the Lower Hudson Valley—led to the creation of a truly global metropolis.
+Pre-book your tickets today for Maritime City, a highly-anticipated forthcoming exhibition that highlights how New York City, as we know it today, arose from the sea.
+Throughout the extensive three-floor exhibition, objects on view underscore how the city’s identity as a global capital of culture and finance is rooted in its origins as a seaport.
+As you walk through 525 deliberately-selected objects from the Seaport Museum’s Collections and Archives, you will discover how the waterways, people, and industries of the Greater New York area—including all the boroughs, Long Island, and the Lower Hudson Valley—led to the creation of a truly global metropolis.

-In Maritime City, you will experience a celebration of all the communities that have come together to grow New York.
-This exhibition tells how, for four centuries, the port of New York has connected people to the world through the exchange of goods, ideas, languages, and cultures.
+In Maritime City, you will experience a celebration of communities that have come together to grow New York.
+For four centuries, the port of New York has connected people to the world through the exchange of goods, ideas, languages, and cultures.
 By sharing the material culture of New York City and its people, the objects on display highlight stories of the working class people employed by ships, shipping lines, and other local industries throughout history, as well as the emigrant workers and immigrant families that came through the port as their first stop in America.
-A selection of artifacts and artworks on view share the stories of enslaved Africans, and honor the Indigenous people who were the first inhabitants of the region the Seaport Museum now calls home.
+Several artifacts and artworks on view—including recent acquisitions—illuminate the enslaved Africans and Indigenous people who were the first inhabitants of the region the Seaport Museum now calls home.

 Maritime City is scheduled to open to the public in March of 2025.
 Reserve your tickets now to secure your place and join the Seaport Museum’s mailing list to be one of the first to receive updates and announcements.
 Access to the exhibition galleries requires walking up six steps, with wheelchair access available via a platform lift.
 Each of the three floors with public offerings are accessible by elevator.